-What is Kinesio Taping for?
+What is Kinesio Taping?

 How does Kinesio Taping work?

-In case of oedema, the kinesio taping facilitates lymphatic drainage, thanks to the lifting of the skin.
-Dr. Volpi explains: "It is applied to the skin, cut into a fan shape.
-In this way, the plaster determines a series of convolutions of the skin, similar to small waves, which act on the lymphatic flow as drainage pumps, thus favoring the reabsorption of oedema.
+In the case of edema, kinesio taping facilitates lymphatic drainage by lifting the skin.
+It is applied to the skin, cut into a fan shape.
+In this way, the plaster determines a series of convolutions of the skin, similar to small waves, which act on the lymphatic flow as drainage pumps, thus favoring the reabsorption of edema.

-What are the benefits of kinesio taping?
+What are the benefits of Kinesio Taping?

 This plaster combines freedom of movement - thanks to its elasticity - with a protective function.
 Its pure cotton composition minimizes the risk of allergy or skin irritation.
 For it to be really effective, it should be placed by experienced therapists and is therefore not recommended to do it yourself.